-The Internet provides ample opportunities for writers or even just regular folks who are decent with words.
-And — bonus — you can write from pretty much anywhere!
+The Internet provides ample opportunities for both writers or regular folks who are good with words.
+And you can write from pretty much anywhere!
 All you need is a laptop and an Internet connection.
 The Penny Hoarder gives a great breakdown of websites that pay writers per piece.
-Also try contacting local businesses, newspapers, and magazines to see if they’d be interested in a blog or an occasional guest writer (especially one in a distant part of the world).
+Also, try contacting local businesses, newspapers, and magazines to see if they’d be interested in a blog or an occasional guest writer—especially one in a distant part of the world.
 You can also bid for extra projects on sites like Upwork.

 Be an Au Pair

 Love kids?
-Consider signing up to be an au pair.
-(Au Pair World and Au Pair Care are both good places to start looking).
+Then consider signing up to be an au pair.
+Au Pair World and Au Pair Care are both good places to start looking.
 You can find families in the countries you’re hoping to visit and set your expectations ahead of time, including the age and number of children you’d like to watch.
-Most often your room and board are covered and you get paid.
+Most often your room and board are covered and you get paid!

 Sell on Etsy

 Can you make jewelry?
 Design invitations and logos?
 Crochet or knit?
 No matter your skills, there’s a place for you on Etsy.
-And, as an added bonus, by creating something with your hands, you’ll have plenty to do on long flights or train rides.
+And, as a bonus, by creating something with your hands, you’ll have plenty to do on long flights or train rides.